ridewithgps/developers/sync.md

 ## Webhooks

-Ride With GPS issues a `POST` request to your webhook URL whenever a user of your OAuth application creates, updates, deletes, pins or unpins a route or a trip (whichever you have selected to sync).
+Ride with GPS issues a `POST` request to your webhook URL whenever a user of your OAuth application creates, updates, deletes, pins or unpins a route or a trip (whichever you have selected to sync).

 ### Configuration